epuronta/macping/README.md

 MacPing continuously pings google.com and displays the last 60 ping results as a pixel-based histogram in your menu bar.
 Taller bars = higher latency.
 Updates in real-time.
 Bars above 100ms shown in red.

+Click the menu bar icon to access:
+- **Show Details** - Opens a detailed latency graph window with live updates
+- **Quit** - Exit the application

 ## Installation

 ```bash